-Partnership Coordinator: Vern Holm
+Partnership Coordinator: Troy Abercrombie

 coordinating the activities of the Western Invasives Network, including, but

--building the organizational and technical capacity of CWMAs;
+-Building the organizational and technical capacity of CWMAs;

--planning and setting up training workshops and field trips;
+-Planning and setting up training workshops and field trips;

--sharing technical and legislative information through the Willamette Weed and other list serves;
+-Sharing technical and legislative information through the Willamette Weed and other list serves;

--recruiting and coordinating partners;
+-Recruiting and coordinating partners;

--researching grants and assisting in writing;
+-Researching grants and assisting in writing;

 Cooperative Weed Management Areas (CWMAs)